TheoBlaum/Motion_Detector_PY/README.md

-# Détecteur de Mouvement et de Visages
+# Motion and Face Detector

-Ce programme est un système de détection de mouvement et de visages en temps réel utilisant la webcam.
-Il combine la détection de mouvement avec la reconnaissance faciale pour fournir une surveillance visuelle complète.
+This program is a real-time motion and face detection system using a webcam.
+It combines motion detection with facial recognition to provide comprehensive visual surveillance.

-## Fonctionnalités
+## Features

-- Détection de mouvement en temps réel
+- Real-time motion detection
-- Détection de visages
+- Face detection
-- Affichage des FPS (images par seconde)
+- FPS (frames per second) display
-- Horodatage des images
+- Image timestamping
-- Interface visuelle avec informations en temps réel
+- Real-time visual interface with information overlay

-## Prérequis
+## Prerequisites

 - Python 3.x
 - OpenCV (cv2)